cfossguy/snyk-demo/README.md

 1. Snyk provides developer and operator friendly tools for identifying application security vulnerabilities.
 1. For Node.js, Snyk can automatically apply security patches during development(snyk wizard) or during deployment(cf push).
 1. For IT Operators, Snyk can go one step further and fail the deployment(cf push) of vulnerable applications.
+This feature supports Java and Node.

 # Installation
 * All build and deploy commands live in `pwsBuildDeploy.sh`.